Gin549/episodic-memory-pers/README.md

 <br />

 **Note**<br />
 -In each directory you can find the notebook related to task that we impemented, you can download and run them without any modification, except for Ego4D credentials.
+The only exception is the notebook we used to compute the predictions score, in this case it is necessary to create a folder "predictions" and upload at least a predictions file.